nuuuwan/lk_parliament_docs/tests/data/en.md

 45. **Reporting** -
     1. A report together with information relate to all new projects approved by the Public Investment Committee, and ongoing public investment projects, including public- private partnership projects shall be included in the annual budget document.
 Such report shall contain -
-        - ( a ) the name of each project, the starting date or dates and expected completion date or dates, a summary of the objectives and scope of the project;
+        a. the name of each project, the starting date or dates and expected completion date or dates, a summary of the objectives and scope of the project;

-        - ( b ) total project cost including expenditure already incurred on the project, an estimate of annual expenditure over the medium term and financing sources; and
+        b. total project cost including expenditure already incurred on the project, an estimate of annual expenditure over the medium term and financing sources; and

-        - ( c ) any other information as may be deemed appropriate by the Minister of Finance.
+        c. any other information as may be deemed appropriate by the Minister of Finance.

     2. The Secretary to the Treasury shall be responsible for maintaining an updated data repository on public investment projects, including public-private partnership projects.
         - PART X